Area & Perimeter Calculator

 Perimeter = 2 × (Length + Width)

-Example: A plot measuring 30 meters long and 20 meters wide:
+Example: A plot 30 meters long and 20 meters wide gives you:

 • Area = 30 × 20 = 600 m²